How to Deal With Adversity: 3 Ways for Christians

 Actually, tribulation is one of the means by which God saves us.
 When nothing happens to us, all of us are full of faith in God, have a lot of knowledge of God’s words, and think ourselves to be the most loyal and the most obedient to God.
 But when encountering something unpleasant, we become negative and weak and complain about God.
 This shows that we don’t have the truth as our life, have too little faith and possess many corrupt dispositions.
 If God doesn’t arrange various arduous environments to reveal us, and if we live constantly within a comfortable environment and enjoy God’s grace and blessings, then we won’t be clear on how great our stature is, nor will we recognize our corruptions.
 So, God has to use arduous environments to refine and change us, just like iron must be tempered repeatedly to be turned into quality steel.

-Therefore, another important path for how to deal with adversity is that we should focus on experiencing God’s work and recognizing our various corrupt dispositions and wrong views on faith.
-Only in this way can we receive reward from believing in God and progress in life.
+Therefore, when faced with unhappy situations, we should focus on experiencing God’s work and recognizing our various corrupt dispositions and wrong views on faith.
+Only in this way can we receive rewards from believing in God and progress in life.

 For instance, the issue of my mother being ill, on the one hand, revealed that my desire to gain blessings through faith was too strong; on the other hand, it revealed that my belief in God was too meager—I was afraid that my mother would leave us and didn’t believe that her illness was in God’s hands.